-- 1 Locate the PC Card slot on the side of the computer. - 2 Insert the PC Card.
+- 1 Locate the PC Card slot on the side of the computer. - NOTE You may first need to remove the card slot protector before you can insert a card. - 2 Insert the PC Card.

 (Sample Illustration) Inserting a PC Card